Larry-Volz/larry-volz/readme.txt

-Welcome to my portfolio!
+# Welcome to my portfolio!

-I've been a web developer part-time for decades alongside my crazy entrepreneurial projects that have taken me around the world with adventures of all kinds.
-And now I have decided to settle down and turn the hobby into my full-time gig and just do the occasional show or design the occassional escape room.
+I've been a software developer part-time for decades alongside my crazy entrepreneurial projects in entertainment and escape room design that have taken me around the world with adventures of all kinds for two decades.
+Over the years I've written escape room tech, a corporate intranet/CRM/CMS from scratch and web resources in HTML/CSS/JavaScript, PHP, MySQL, Python, Arduino-C/C++, and a wee bit of Java.

-To that end I've just earned my second degree - this one in computer science.
-And I am finishing up a competitive boot camp program with Springboard in software engineering so that I will be up-to-the-minute with the newest, best and brightest technologies.
+As I am getting older I  have decided to settle down a bit (just a bit).

+I recently finished a degree in computer science at University of the People.
+I am finishing up an advanced software engineering bootcamp at Springboard.
+And now I am switching things up in a mid-life career pivot: turning the lifetime hobby into a full-time profession and the old gigs into the weekend hobbies.

+To that end I have been getting up-to-the-minute with the newest, best and brightest technologies like Python, Flask, PostgreSQL, SQLAlchemy, AJAX/REST API's, JavaScript, jQuery/jQuery-UI, Node.JS, REACT, various testing platforms and more.

 If you are looking for a great, creative software engineer then look no farther!
-I have the soft skills of a therapist, the creativity of an entertainer/inventor, and the work ethic of a self-employed parent.
+I have the soft skills of a trained life coach, the creativity of an entertainer/inventor, and the work ethic of a self-employed parent.

-Ping me at:
+To make great things happen together ping me at:

 Larry Volz
 804-882-1951
-imaginologist@gmail.com

-Oh... and regarding the portfolio file:  It's a bootstrap-based template that I updated and put my own unique twists on.
-That tends to be my M.O. with web dev nowadays since there is no point in re-inventing the wheel.
-There's nothing in the template that I could not re-create from scratch using the same libraries.  jQuery, JavaScript and Bootstrap are my jam :)
+(imaginologist@gmail.com)